Leriesha/web-service/README.md

-# Python Microservices with Service Discovery using Consul
+# Service Discovery in Python Microservices using Consul

 This repository demonstrates a basic implementation of microservices in Python with service discovery facilitated by Consul.
 The setup includes two services: